argonne-lcf/dlio_benchmark/docs/source/config.rst

 framework
 -------------------
-Specify the frameork (tensorflow or pytorch) as
+Specify the framework (tensorflow or pytorch) as

 .. code-block:: yaml